Jura wine: Vin jaune

 Jura's most famous and distinguishable wine is vin jaune, which is often likened to sherry.
-The only permitted grape variety is Savagnin.
-After fermentation the wine is stored in Burgundian aging barrels for six years or more.
+The only permitted grape variety is Savagnin, aged under voile, with only a small share of total Jura production devoted to the style.
+After fermentation the wine is stored in Burgundian aging barrels for six years and three months before bottling.
 The barrels are filled up to the top but evaporation reduces the volume of liquid in the barrel and creates an air pocket at the top of the barrel.
-During this time the wine oxidizes and grows a film of yeast that is similar to, but not the same strain as, the Jerez region flor.
-The wine is then bottled in a signature 62-centilitre clavelin wine bottle.
+During this period the wine oxidizes and develops a veil of yeast (voile) often compared with Jerez flor although vin jaune remains distinct from Sherry in its grape varieties, cellar conditions, and the absence of fortification.
+The wine is then bottled in the signature 62-centilitre clavelin a format commonly explained as reflecting the wine lost to evaporation during its long aging period.
 Vin jaune is an intensely flavored wine that often requires decanting before drinking.

 Winemaking

 Due to the cool climate, chaptalization is permitted in the Jura region and is sometimes a necessity to compensate for the low sugar levels in the underripe vintages.
 Most white wines in the region are aged in oak for several months prior to release, while red wines are often aged in stainless steel tanks and bottled early.
 Producers in the Jura include Gaspard Feuillet, Chateau Béthanie, Domaine Berthet-Bondet, Frédéric Lornet, and Henri Maire.